 Chemotherapy is the use of drugs to destroy cancer cells, usually by stopping the cancer cells’ ability to grow and divide.
 Chemotherapy is given by a medical oncologist, a doctor who specializes in treating cancer with medication.

 These chemotherapy combinations are sometimes used to shrink the tumor before surgery if the thymoma is found at a later stage.
 Chemotherapy may also be used for people who have stage IVB/advanced thymoma or recurrent thymoma that cannot be completely removed with surgery.
-Recurrent thymoma is thymoma that has come back after treatment.
+Recurrent thymoma is thymoma that has come back after treatment (see section below).

 The side effects of chemotherapy depend on the individual, the type of drug, and the dose used, but they can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, and diarrhea.
 These side effects usually go away once treatment is finished.

 Learn more about the basics of chemotherapy and preparing for treatment.
 The medications used to treat cancer are continually being evaluated.
 Talking with your doctor is often the best way to learn about the medications prescribed for you, their purpose, and their potential side effects or interactions with other medications.
 Learn more about your prescriptions by using searchable drug databases.